ray-project/ray/doc/source/raysgd/raysgd_ft.rst

 .. note:: Fault tolerance is currently only enabled for the PyTorchTrainer.

 For distributed deep learning, jobs are often run on infrastructure where nodes can be pre-empted frequently (i.e., spot instances in the cloud).
-To overcome this, RaySGD provides **fault handling** features that enable training to continue regardless of node failures.
+To overcome this, RaySGD provides **fault tolerance** features that enable training to continue regardless of node failures.

 .. code-block:: bash